mentorbabaa/generative-ai-internship/machine-learning/Assignment 2 - Mentorbabaa Resume Screener.md

-# 📝 MentorBabaa Internship Assignment: Smart Resume Screener (AI for HR)
+# 📝 MentorBabaa Internship Assignment: Smart Resume Screener

 ## Objective
 As a MentorBaba intern, your goal is to build a **machine learning model** that predicts whether a resume matches a job description.
 This exercise will give you hands-on experience with **text processing, embeddings, and classification**, while introducing practical HR-AI applications.